typestack/typedi/docs/typescript/02-basic-usage-guide.md

 - registering a value with a `Token`
 - registering a value with a string identifier

 The `Token` and string identifier can be used to register other values than classes.
-Both tokens and string indentifiers can register any type of value including primitive values except `undefined`.
+Both tokens and string identifiers can register any type of value including primitive values except `undefined`.
 They must be set on the container with the `Container.set()` function before they can be requested via `Container.get()`.